Magic in the Moonlight: Exploring Hoi An Night Market and Lighting a Candle at the Lantern Festival

 Wanderlog is a free travel planning app for iOS and Android devices that allows users to create trip itineraries, organize flights, hotel and car reservations, view places to visit on a map, and collaborate with friends.
 It is super handy and has made a big impact on our travel planning.
 It saves time and is super easy to use!

-Explore Hoi An with special offers from Klook
+Explore Hoi An with Special Offers from Klook

 Klook offers a wide variety of tours to help you experience the best of Hoi An.
 Whether you're looking for a coconut boat ride, spas, or even a lantern making class, Klook has something to offer.